Port of Helsinki

-Finland is cut off from Nordic neighbors like Sweden and Norway because of its near-inexplicable language.
-(It originated as an oral language, rather than a written one, so it's very difficult to follow.)
-The country itself, which was juggled back and forth over the centuries between Sweden and Russia, is also one of Europe's newest; independence from Russia was achieved in 1917 following the Bolshevik Revolution.
+Finland differs from Nordic neighbors like Sweden and Norway because of its near-inexplicable language.
+(It originated as an oral language, rather than a written one, so it's very difficult to follow; Swedish is also widely spoken.)
+The country itself is one of Europe's newest; independence from Russia was achieved in 1917 following the Bolshevik Revolution.

-The historic Helsinki (it was founded in 1550 by Swedish King Gustavus Vasa) offers monuments such as the Lutheran Cathedral (Lutheran is the "state" religion), the onion-domed Uspenski Cathedral (it's Orthodox) and the neo-classical buildings in and around Senate Square.
-The sleek Helsinki can be found at Kiasma, the avant-garde Museum of Contemporary Art, and at the Design Museum.
-You can really feel the different identities on a trip around Helsinki.
+Helsinki was founded in 1550 by Swedish King Gustav Vasa and offers monuments such as the Lutheran Cathedral (Lutheranism is one of the national religions), the onion-domed Uspenski Cathedral (Eastern Orthodox) and the neo-classical buildings in and around Senate Square.
+The city also features Kiasma, the avant-garde Museum of Contemporary Art, and the Design Museum.

 Helsinki's other major plus is that it's bounded on three sides by the Baltic Sea.
-In summer Helsinki's waterfront is the liveliest place in Finland -- whether you're soaking up the sun at a cafe, riding the ferry to the island housing the Suomenlinna Sea Fortress, or taking a boat tour of surrounding waterways.
+In summer, the city's waterfront is the liveliest place in Finland -- whether you're soaking up the sun at a cafe, riding the ferry to the island housing the Suomenlinna Sea Fortress, or taking a boat tour of surrounding waterways.

 Currency & Best Way to Get Money